 As exercises go the plank packs some pretty serious fitness benefits.
 Although it looks simple, it is actually quite difficult to hold this pose for an extended amount of time.
 However, the benefits of doing so daily are not to be overlooked!

-The plank pose exists within yoga and is referred to as Phalakasana.
+The plank pose exists within as a popular pose within the yoga world and is referred to as Phalakasana.
 You can also utilise this great move away from the yoga mat as a standalone exercise.
-It is a great workout for the core muscles, especially your abs!
+It is a great workout for the many of the most important muscles in your body, especially your abs!

 Holding the plank pose is the perfect way to finish your existing workout routine and will really boost your fitness efforts with visible results, especially in terms of muscle definition.
 You could soon notice that your mental clarity and focus also improves.
 In addition to helping you to tone your abs and boost your focus, the plank can also help with the following things.